ChandlerJayCalkins/dnd_spellbook_maker/README.md

 - `seconds` Must be followed by a nonnegative integer.
 - `actions` Must be followed by a nonnegative integer.
 - `bonusaction`
-- `reaction` Must be followed by text inside of quotes that does not go to a new line.
+- `reaction` Must be followed by text on one line inside of quotation marks.
 - `minutes` Must be followed by a nonnegative integer.
 - `hours` Must be followed by a nonnegative integer.
 - `days` Must be followed by a nonnegative integer.